Arulpathi/Amazon_ML-challenge_2024/README.md

 This approach demonstrates a practical application of machine learning techniques to extract structured data from images in industries like e-commerce and logistics.

 ---
+## Usage
+1. Download the dataset containing the product image URLs.
+2. Run the script to download the images:
+    ```bash
+    python download_images.py